nothingheremovealong/phabricator/README.md

 - The default compute zone (pick what's closest to you)
 - Whether or not you want to use Google's source hosting.
 You don't need this for this script.

+Estimated time to complete: 5 minutes (some manual steps).

 ### Create your project's configuration file

 The first time you run the script it will create a default configuration file for your project in